Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. note::

+    Before you start with part 2 of this tutorial, make sure you have:

+    - access to a testnet node

+    - the ``concordium-client`` installed

-    Before you start with part 2 of this tutorial, make sure you have access to a testnet node, installed the ``concordium-client``, created an account in the mobile wallet app that is funded with some CCD, and imported the keys into the ``concordium-client`` configuration.
+    - an account created in the mobile wallet app that is funded with some CCD

+    - the keys from the Mobile Wallet imported into the ``concordium-client`` configuration

     If you haven't completed any of the above steps, the piggy bank tutorial :ref:`part 3 <piggy-bank-preparing>` will guide you through these setup steps.
     If you haven't completed any of the above steps, you can continue